Initial stability estimates for Ricci flow and three dimensional Ricci-pinched manifolds: Introduction

 Recall that a Riemannian manifold $(M^n,g)$ is uniformly Ricci pinched if $\Rc(g)\geq 0$ and there exists a constant $c>0$ such that on $M$, in the sense of quadratic forms where $\Sc_g$ denotes the scalar curvature of the metric $g$.
 Notice that such a condition is invariant under rescalings.

 \begin{thm} Let $(M^3,g)$ be a smooth complete Riemannian manifold with bounded and uniformly pinched Ricci curvature.
-Then $(M^3,g)$ is either smoothly isotopic to a spherical space form or flat.
-In particular, if $M$ is non-compact then $(M^3,g)$ is flat. \end{thm} Hamilton introduced the Ricci flow in \cite{ham3D}, and in the case that $(M^3,g)$ is compact with non-negative uniformly pinched Ricci curvature and the scalar curvature is positive at least at one point, the paper shows that the volume preserving Ricci flow of $(M^3,g)$ exists for all time and converges smoothly to a spherical space form.
+Then $(M^3,g)$ is either diffeomorphic to a spherical space form or flat.
+In particular, if $M$ is non-compact then $(M^3,g)$ is flat. \end{thm}

+Hamilton introduced the Ricci flow in \cite{ham3D}, and in the case that $(M^3,g)$ is compact with non-negative uniformly pinched Ricci curvature and the scalar curvature is positive at least at one point, the paper shows that the volume preserving Ricci flow of $(M^3,g)$ exists for all time and converges smoothly to a spherical space form.
 In the case that $(M^3,g)$ is compact and has non-negative uniformly pinched Ricci curvature and the scalar curvature is zero everywhere, then $M^3$ is Ricci-flat and hence flat.
 That is, the results of Hamilton imply Theorem \ref{thm:main.2} immediately in the case that $M^3$ is compact.

-In case $(M^3,g)$ is non-compact with bounded curvature, Lott has proven Theorem \ref{thm:main.2} under the assumption that the sectional curvature of $g$ has a lower bound decaying at least quadratically in the distance from a fixed point, improving a result of Chen-Zhu \cite{Chen-Zhu} where it is assumed that the metric $g$ has non-negative sectional curvature.
+In case $(M^3,g)$ is non-compact with bounded curvature, Lott has proved Theorem \ref{thm:main.2} under the assumption that the sectional curvature of $g$ has a negative lower bound whose absolute value decays at least quadratically in the distance from a fixed point, improving a result of Chen-Zhu \cite{Chen-Zhu} where it is assumed that the metric $g$ has non-negative sectional curvature.
 Finally, Theorem \ref{thm:main.2} can be interpreted as an extension of Myers' theorem in dimension $3$.

 Lott's approach to Hamilton's conjecture has two major parts, which we briefly explain here.
 The proof is by contradiction and the first part deals with Ricci flow and it does not use the lower bound on the sectional curvature.
 Lott shows the following crucial result: \begin{thm}[\cite{Lott-Ricci-pinched}] Let $(M^3, g_0)$ be a smooth, complete non-compact Riemannian 3-manifold which is uniformly Ricci pinched with bounded curvature.
 Then there exists a complete Ricci flow solution $(M^3,g(t))$ that exists for all $t\geq 0$ with $g(0) = g_0$ such that: \begin{enumerate} \item the solution is Type III, i.e.~$|\Rm(g(t))|\leq \frac{C}{t}$ for all $t>0$ and some uniform positive constant $C$, \item the solution is uniformly $c$-pinched, i.e.~there exists $c>0$ such that for $t>0$, $\Rc(g(t))\geq c\,\Sc_{g(t)}g(t)$ on $M$, \item If $\Sc_{g_0}(x_0)>0$ at some point, then the solution is uniformly non-collapsed for all positive time, i.e.